zohaib2407/Higher-Scores-for-Reddit-Posts/README.md

 ![image](https://user-images.githubusercontent.com/35283246/163796431-b0f8267a-d814-447e-8211-98b5622450e2.png)
 As can be seen, this view paints a different picture - the score is higher on average for lower title counts.

+From the above analyses, treating score as a categorical variable will not yield satisfactory results - the score itself varies widely, with a median of 22, and a range between 3 and 230,000.
+What can then be done is to create a model for the data that crosses a certain threshold - let's say, the top 50% of posts, which have a score of 22, and then bucket the score into specific groups.

+Based on the values above, the bins for the score can be created.
+The final output is saved to disk to reload as PySpark DataFrame.

+## Modelling Using spark.MLib

+#### Preparing Data for Ingestion
+Spark's MLib is absolutely sparse on documentation.
+It cannot handle string data, and so strings have to be "transformed" into numeric values.
+Reference for the following steps:

+**StringIndexer**<br>
+PySpark has a feature called StringIndexer, which encodes the string into numeric values.
+The reverse can also be performed via IndexToString.

+**VectorAssembler**<br>
+For some godforsaken reason, PySpark also wants the features to be in a single column, stored as a vector of features in each individual row.
+This is achieved through the following code: